 Using a fuel other than that specified could adversely affect the emission control devices and systems, and could also affect the warranty coverage validity.

 PRECAUTIONS FOR AIR CONDITIONING

 Use an approved refrigerant recovery unit any time the air conditioning system must be discharged.
-Refer to HA-105, "HFC-134a (R-134a) Service Procedure" for specific instructions.
+Refer to HA-107, "HFC-134a (R-134a) Service Procedure".